 Haeundae is the best place to stay in Busan for travellers looking to get close to the beach or anyone looking for the most luxurious digs in the city.

-There’s plenty to do around Haeundae, day & night, so even though you’re a little far removed from the centre of the city, you won’t likely feel like it.
+There’s plenty to do around Haeundae, day & night, during your stay.
+Even though you’re a little far removed from the centre of the city, you won’t likely feel like it.

-Travellers more interested in getting an urban buzz than chillin’ on the beach would be better served in either Seomyeon or Nampo-dong.
+Travellers more interested in getting an urban buzz than chillin’ on the beach would be better served choosing to stay in either Seomyeon or Nampo-dong.

 Attractions in Haeundae: Haeundae Beach, Shinsegae Department Store, Centum City, Busan Museum of Art, Haeundae Market, Dongbaekseom, APEC House